 PDF documents can also be merged.
 You can use a full version of Adobe Acrobat to do this, but this program is a bit pricy (several hundred dollars).

 Another option is to find a free utility on the Internet to merge your PDF files.
 One of the better free utilities is PDF Split and Merge.
 It is an online tool that lets you merge two or more PDF files into one PDF file with a few clicks of your mouse button.
 You can also download and install a version of the Batch PDF Merger program, which costs about $30.

 There are other free utilities online that offer this service.
 However, if there is any confidential information contained in the PDF files, use caution when merging them online.
-It is recommended that you use a utility on your computer for these types of PDF file mergers, to ensure the confidential data is kept confidential.
+We recommend you use a utility on your computer for these types of PDF file mergers, to ensure the confidential data is kept confidential.